$\psi(2S)$ suppression in Pb-Pb collisions at the LHC

-The number of reconstructed $\psi({\rm 2S})$, as well as that of J/$\psi$, was obtained by means of $\chi^2$ minimization fits of the opposite-sign dimuon invariant-mass spectra.
+The signal extraction procedure for the $\psi({\rm 2S})$ and J/$\psi$ was based on $\chi^2$ minimization fits of the opposite-sign dimuon invariant-mass spectra.
 The combinatorial background was subtracted with the help of an event mixing procedure, described in detail in Ref.~\cite{Adam:2015isa}.
 The resonance signals were described by a double-sided Crystal Ball function or a pseudo-Gaussian with a mass-dependent width~\cite{ALICE-Quarkonia-signal-extraction}.
 The position of the pole mass of the J/$\psi$, as well as its width, were kept as free parameters in the fitting procedure.
 For the $\psi({\rm 2S})$, due to the much smaller statistical significance of its signal, its mass was bound to that of the J/$\psi$, via the mass difference of the two resonances as provided by the Particle Data Group~\cite{Workman:2022ynf}, $m_{\psi({\rm 2S})}= m^{\rm FIT}_{\rm J/\psi} + (m^{\rm PDG}_{\psi({\rm 2S})} - m^{\rm PDG}_{\rm J/\psi})$.
 The width was also bound to that of the J/$\psi$, imposing the same ratio of the J/$\psi$ and $\psi({\rm 2S})$ widths as the one measured in the data sample of pp collisions at $\sqrt{s}=13$ TeV~\cite{ALICE:2017leg} or in Monte Carlo (MC) simulations (see details below).
-The same data sample, or the MC, were also used to fix the non-Gaussian tails of the resonance mass spectra.
-The continuum component of the correlated background remaining in the dimuon distributions after mixed-event subtraction and originating mainly from semi-muonic decays of pairs of heavy-flavor hadrons, was parametrized using various empirical functions.
-Fits were performed in two invariant mass intervals, centered in the resonance region.
+The same data sample, or the MC, was also used to fix the non-Gaussian tails of the resonance mass spectra.
+The continuum component of the correlated background remaining in the dimuon distributions after mixed-event subtraction and originating mainly from semi-muonic decays of pairs of heavy-flavor hadrons was parametrized using various empirical functions.
+Fits were performed in two invariant mass intervals, $2<m_{\mu\mu}<5$ GeV/$c^2$ and $2.2<m_{\mu\mu}<4.5$ GeV/$c^2$, roughly centered in the resonance region.
 The resonance signals were extracted in four $p_{\rm T}$ classes for the centrality range 0--90\% and in four centrality classes.
 For the latter series, the selections $p_{\rm T}<12$ GeV/$c$ and $0.3<p_{\rm T}<12$ GeV/$c$ were used for the two most central and peripheral classes, respectively, to remove the low-$p_{\rm T}$ contribution from photoproduction~\cite{ALICE:2022zso} which becomes important for peripheral collisions.
-The minimum significance of the $\psi({\rm 2S})$ signal as a function of centrality is 7.6 (60--90\%) and increases by a factor $\sim$ 8 for central events.
-The corresponding numbers for the $p_{\rm T}$ dependence are 11.3 at high $p_{\rm T}$ increasing by a factor $\sim 3$ at low $p_{\rm T}$.
 For each kinematic and/or centrality selection, the numbers of detected $\psi({\rm 2S})$ and J/$\psi$ were obtained by averaging the results of the various fits.
 For the complete data sample (0--90\%) they amount to $1.3\times 10^4$ and $9.2\times 10^5$, respectively.
+All the invariant mass spectra and the results of the corresponding fits are reported in Appendix~\ref{app:fits}.